satishpatil2k13/Horton_Works-Hadoop-Tutorials/Community/T07_Elasticsearch_Hadoop_Integration.md

 INSERT OVERWRITE TABLE eslogs SELECT s.time, s.ext, s.ip, s.req, s.res, s.agent FROM logs s;
 ```

-You should now have you data injected in your elasticsearch cluster.
-(Note : I had to run queries seperatly).
+You should now have your data injected in your elasticsearch cluster.
+(Note : I had to run queries separately).

 To check if everything went well, you can now launch Kibana, set it up to crawl ```demo``` index, and you should be done.

 #### Query data from elasticsearch
 Next step is to query data from elasticsearch and use it in Hadoop.
 Back to your sandbox :
 1. In Hive Query Editor, add elasticsearch-hadoop jar to your query
-2. Then launche the following query
+2. Then launch the following query
 ``` sql
 CREATE EXTERNAL TABLE logses (
     time  TIMESTAMP,